Hard diagrams of split links: Setup and definitions

 \subparagraph*{Knots and links.} Many concepts from this paper come from knot theory: while we strive to be as self-contained as possible, we refer to standard textbooks~\cite{burde2002knots,Rolfsen_Knots} for an introduction to this topic and to Hatcher~\cite{Hatcher_Algebraic_Topology} for background on algebraic topology.
 Throughout this article, we work in the piecewise-linear (PL) category, which means that all the objects and functions that we consider are piecewise-linear with respect to a fixed polyhedral decomposition of the ambient space (generally $\Sp^3$).
 Two embeddings $i_1$ and $i_2$ in a topological space $S$ are \textbf{(ambient) isotopic} if there exists a continuous family of homeomorphisms $h: S \times[0,1] \rightarrow S$ such that $h (i_1,0) =i_2$ and $h(\cdot,1)$ is the identity.
 A \textbf{knot}, resp. a \textbf{link}, is an embedding of the circle $\Sp^1$, resp. of a disjoint union of circles, into $\Sp^3$.
 In the following, we introduce the main definitions for knots for simplicity, but they apply identically to links.
 Two knots $K_1$ and $K_2$ are considered to be equivalent if they are isotopic.
 Since every knot misses at least one point of $\Sp^3$, via stereographic projection we can equivalently consider knots to be embedded in $\mathbb{R}^3$, and we freely switch between these two perspectives.
 The \textbf{unknot} is, up to equivalence, the unique embedding of $S^1$ in $\mathbb{R}^3$ with image a triangle.
 A \textbf{torus knot} $T_{p,q}$ is a knot embedded on a surface of an unknotted torus $\To$ in $\mathbb{S}^3$, for example a standard torus of revolution.
 It winds $p$ times around the revolution axis, and $q$ times around the core of the torus.
 We refer to Figure~\ref{pic_def_diag} for an illustration of two torus knots and an unknot.

-A \textbf{knot diagram} $\mathcal{D}$ is a planar four-regular graph, where each crossing is decorated to indicate which strands are above and below.
+A \textbf{knot diagram} $\mathcal{D}$ is a plane four-regular graph (i.e., a planar graph with an explicit embedding in the plane), where each vertex, i.e., crossing of the knot, is decorated to indicate which strands are above and below.
 From such a diagram, one can easily obtain the data of a knot $K \hookrightarrow \mathbb{R}^3$ and a linear \textbf{projection} map $p: \mathbb{R}^3 \rightarrow P \simeq \mathbb{R}^2$ so that $p(K)=\mathcal{D}$ (respecting the decorations), where $P$ is a plane of $\mathbb{R}^3$ called the \textbf{projection plane}.
 The \textbf{crossing number} of a knot is the minimal number of crossings among all of its diagrams.
-The Reidemeister theorem~\cite{Reidemeister_reidemeister_th} shows that two diagrams represent equivalent knots if and only if they can be connected by a sequence of planar isotopies and local moves called \textbf{Reidemeister moves} and pictured in \Cref{pic_Reide_move}.
+The Reidemeister theorem~\cite{Reidemeister_reidemeister_th} shows that two diagrams represent equivalent knots if and only if they can be connected by a sequence of planar isotopies and local moves called \textbf{Reidemeister moves}, which are pictured in \Cref{pic_Reide_move}.

 Finally, recall that a \textbf{homotopy} between two simple closed curves of a surface $\Sigma$, $\gamma_0:\mathbb{S}^1 \hookrightarrow \Sigma$ and $\gamma_1:\mathbb{S}^1 \hookrightarrow \Sigma$ is a continuous map $\gamma:\mathbb{S}^1 \times [0,1] \rightarrow \Sigma$ such that $\gamma (\mathbb{S}^1,0)=\gamma_0$ and $\gamma (\mathbb{S}^1,1)=\gamma_1$.
 In particular, closed curves are allowed to self-intersect in a homotopy, while this is disallowed in an isotopy.
 Throughout this paper, to distinguish between links and their projections, we use calligraphic letters to designate diagrams, and capital letters to designate links so that a diagram of the link $M$ is denoted by $\mathcal{M}$.